-In the IEC 61850 standard, communication services are configured through a number of data structures including data sets, report control blocks, GOOSE control blocks and setting group control blocks.
-As these data structures pertain to the entire logical device, the standard indicates that they are to be modeled under LLN0, which is a
+In the IEC 61850 standard, communication services are configured through a number of data structures including data sets, report control blocks and GOOSE control blocks.
+As these data structures pertain to the entire logical device, the standard indicates that they are to be modeled under LLNO, which is a special logical node that describes the common functionality of the logical device.